-Compered by Melbourne’s Deputy Lord Mayor Aron Wood, the night was a multi-faceted look at current sustainability and how the salon industry can harness this and create a better future.
-Aron spoke of this sense of extreme community, as well as the power of education and business in environmental issues, invoking the necessary energy in the room for an audience truly passionate about saving the planet.
+Compered by Melbourne’s Deputy Lord Mayor Arron Wood, the night was a multi-faceted look at current sustainability and how the salon industry can harness this and create a better future.
+Arron spoke of this sense of extreme community, as well as the power of education and business in environmental issues, invoking the necessary energy in the room for an audience truly passionate about saving the planet.

 From an artistic perspective, the cultural, worldly experience was captured on stage entirely in an effort to showcase different forms of storytelling.
 East African musician Pookie enthralled the crowd with her unique blend of funk, hip hop and soul, giving the audience a refreshing musical interlude.
 Sustainable Salons creative director Shaun McGrath and the team at Box Hill Institute also put on a bold performance based on wiggery, with models dressed in recycled garments with creative wigs and hairpieces all made from waste, giving literal meaning to one man’s trash being another’s treasure.
 Shaun and the group spoke on stage afterwards to discuss the fun and creativity sustainability can produce.